 Understanding Web Accessibility

 Web accessibility is the cornerstone of a digital landscape that values inclusivity and equal access.
 It involves designing and developing websites to ensure they can be used effectively by individuals with a wide range of disabilities.
 These disabilities encompass various challenges, including visual impairments, auditory limitations, cognitive differences, and motor impairments.
-The ultimate goal of web accessibility is to eliminate barriers, allowing everyone to perceive, understand, navigate, and interact with online content seamlessly.
+The ultimate goal of web accessibility is to facilitate and improve UX for all visitors, eliminate barriers, allowing everyone to perceive, understand, navigate, and interact with online content seamlessly.

 At its core, web accessibility is about recognizing that people experience the web in diverse ways.